12 Uncertainty

 Input features

 You could use many different features to predict a certain target variable, and each combination of features would result in a different prediction.
 For example, the snow stations could be placed in different locations.
 But which is the best prediction?
 It is complicated!
-When we have multiple models making predictions based on different features, there is not necessarily one prediction model that is always superior to the others.
-Each of the models may have its merits in different learning situations.
-Constraining the prediction task to a set of input features \(X\) leads to a feature selection error.
+When you have multiple models making predictions based on different features, there is not necessarily one prediction model that is always superior.
+Each of the models may have its merits in different situations.
+Constraining the prediction task to a subset of input features \(X\) may lead to a feature selection error.

 Given a task \((Y,L,X)\), we can define a central concept when it comes to uncertainty – the Bayes-optimal predictor.
 It describes a prediction function that takes input features \(X\) (e.g., snow-water equivalent, weather forecasts, etc.) and always outputs the best prediction for \(Y\) (i.e., water supply).
 This does not mean that the Bayes-optimal predictor always predicts the correct amount of water supply.
 It just gives the best possible guess based on \(X\) only.
 As we discussed above, the features we have access to, such as snow-water equivalent and weather forecasts, even if perfectly accurate, will usually not completely determine the water supply.
 Other factors such as the rock layers below the river, the form of the riverbed, or the lakes connected to the river also affect the water supply.
 The error made by the Bayes-optimal predictor is the feature selection error \(\epsilon_{feature}\) we defined above.

 Let’s define the Bayes-optimal predictor more formally.
-It describes the function \(f: \mathcal{X}\rightarrow \mathcal{Y}\) that minimizes the generalization error (see Chapter 8 or Hastie et al. (2009)) and is defined pointwise 3 for \(x\in\mathcal{X}\) by:
+It describes the function \(f: \mathcal{X}\rightarrow \mathcal{Y}\) that minimizes the generalization error (see Chapter 7 or [11]) and is defined pointwise 2 for \(x\in\mathcal{X}\) by:

 \[f(x)=\underset{c}{\mathrm{argmin}}\;\;\mathbb{E}_{Y|X}[L(Y,c)\mid X=x].\]

-In the discussion of uncertainty, a common taxonomy is to distinguish between aleatoric and epistemic uncertainty (Hüllermeier and Waegeman 2021).
+In the discussion of uncertainty, a common taxonomy is to distinguish between aleatoric and epistemic uncertainty [4].
 Aleatoric uncertainty is said to be irreducible.
-Even with infinite data on snow-water equivalent, weather, and water supply from the past, and fantastic modeling skills, we might still not be able to forecast water supply perfectly – the remaining error is subject to aleatoric uncertainty.
+Even with infinite data on snow-water equivalent, weather, and water supply from the past, and fantastic modeling skills, you might still not be able to forecast water supply perfectly – the remaining error is subject to aleatoric uncertainty.
 Commonly, aleatoric uncertainty is identified with the feature selection error \(\epsilon_{feature}\).
-Epistemic uncertainty is seen as reducible and stems from our limited access to data, skill in modeling, or computation.
-For example, f we only have one month of historical data on snow-water equivalent, weather, and water supply, then we have high epistemic uncertainty – collecting more data can reduce this uncertainty.
+Epistemic uncertainty is seen as reducible and stems from your limited access to data, skill in modeling, or computation.
+For example, if you only have one month of historical data on snow-water equivalent, weather, and water supply, then you have high epistemic uncertainty – collecting more data can reduce this uncertainty.

 While we agree that the feature selection error \(\epsilon_{feature}\) is of interest, we disagree with calling it irreducible.
 As mentioned above, including more features allows you to reduce the error in practice.
 Uncertainty must always be considered reducible or irreducible only relative to the assumptions that are considered fixed, such as the features, the model, or the data.
 Whether there is a truly irreducible uncertainty is for physicists to decide, not statisticians.

 The next source of uncertainty is the deployment environment.
-We simply don’t know if the environment we will be predicting will look the same as the one we have observed.
+You simply do not know whether the environment in which you will make your predictions will look exactly like the one you have observed.
 Over the past 100 years, climate change has significantly altered patterns important to water flow: The best water flow predictions in a given setting in 1940 might look different from the best predictions in 2024.
 It remains uncertain what environmental conditions will prevail on the Beaver River in the coming years: Will Timpanogos Glacier still be there?
 How much precipitation can be expected in this area?
 How many extreme weather events such as droughts or floods will occur?

 The distribution error describes the difference in prediction for a given input \(x\) between the Bayes-optimal predictor \(f\) with respect to the training distribution \((X_{train},Y_{train})\) and the Bayes-optimal predictor \(f_{dep}(x)\) with respect to the deployment distribution \((X_{dep},Y_{dep})\):